-The club licence applicant must be able to prove the fulfilment of all requirements at the time of the application for a licence or no later than at the beginning of the season for which a licence is applied for, i.e. 1 July 2023.
+The club licence applicant must be able to prove the fulfilment of all requirements at the time of the application for a licence or no later than 10 days prior to the first home match of the licensing season.
+Furthermore, stadiums not meeting the criteria at the time of the licence application must be approved by the administration of the Danish League.
 Thus, no exception from the stadium requirements may be granted, even though the club is able to prove that the requirements will be met as a whole or partially during the season for which a licence is applied.